alvarodcastro/CANSim-Lab/README.md

 ## Prerequisites

-- Linux host with SocketCAN support (vcan) or WSL2 on Windows
+- Linux host with SocketCAN support
-- Docker Engine with Compose v2 (Docker Desktop is fine)
+- Docker Engine
-- `can-utils` installed on the host for monitoring traffic (optional but recommended)
+- `can-utils` installed on the host for monitoring traffic and playing

 > Note: The virtual CAN interface `vcan0` must be created on the host OS.
-On Windows,
-> run the host setup from WSL2.
 The containers will connect to `vcan0` on the host.
+Use the [[setup-vcan.sh]] script for that purpose.

 ## Quick Start